- Solar advice hub

 Are there any grants for solar panels in Kent?

-If you’re not eligible for any of these programmes, but still can’t afford the price of solar panels, have a look at Sunsave Plus, which is available at no upfront cost.
+If you don’t qualify for any of these programmes and you're put off by the price of going solar, have a look at Sunsave Plus, which is available at no upfront cost.

 For fixed monthly payments over 20 years, you’ll receive the best-in-class kit, full monitoring and maintenance support, and a system that can save you money from day one.